ember-learn/guides-source/guides/release/upgrading/editions.md

 This will push the tag for the `[]` property onto the autotrack stack, and that property is what is invalidated when the array is updated with KVO methods.

-### Glimmer Components
+## Components in Octane

+There's a new component API in Octane!
+For this section, we'll
-Glimmer components are Ember's new component API in Octane.
-They have a number of benefits (including compatibility with Glimmer.js) but for this guide we'll be focusing on the differences between them and classic components, and how you can update your classic components to them.
+be focusing on the differences between the new style and classic components, and how to upgrade.
+"Classic" components refer to older-style components that do not use native classes.

-Glimmer components _require_ native class syntax, you can't define them with classic classes.
-You can define a Glimmer component like this:
+These new types of Components _require_ native class syntax.
+You can define one like this:

 ```js
 import Component from '@glimmer/component';